 Celebrate Me Home by Kenny Loggins

 The tinkling piano through Kenny Loggins' "Celebrate Me Home" evokes all the warm and fuzzy feelings of being family and friends during the holiday season.
 Though it's reference right in the first line is the only indication that it's meant to be a seasonal song, this mellow tune is typically played throughout the end of the year.
 It's a holiday song that tugs at the heartstrings and makes you look forward to spending quality time with the ones you love.

 Rockin’ Around the Christmas Tree by Brenda Lee

-“Rockin’ Around the Christmas Tree” is one of the top holiday songs every year, favored for its upbeat tempo and playful sound.
-It’s maybe best known for its use in the scene of the holiday go-to, Home Alone.
-Kevin McAllister creates an elaborate setup to make it look like his family is hosting a lively holiday party rather than revealing the truth that he’s been left all by himself.
-Regardless of what kind of memories the song conjures up, it’s hard not to sing along as this holiday classic plays.
+"Rockin' Around the Christmas Tree" is one of the top Christmas songs of all time, favored for its upbeat tempo and playful sound.
+It's maybe best known for its use in the scene of the holiday go-to, Home Alone.
+Kevin McAllister creates an elaborate setup to make it look like his family is hosting a lively holiday party rather than revealing the truth that he's been left all by himself.
+Regardless of what kind of memories the song conjures up, it's hard not to sing along as this holiday classic plays.

 White Christmas by Bing Crosby

 Bing Crosby’s “White Christmas” is the quintessential holiday music and is one of the best holiday records ever to be released.
 The deep, slow croon of Crosby’s voice has a timeless appeal and pulls people into the imagery of a vintage Christmas postcard come to life, complete with a horse-drawn sleigh and kids building a snowman in the yard.
 Put it on your record player and be transported back in time.

 Have Yourself a Merry Little Christmas by Judy Garland